iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 * Validation loss is not increasing as it did before.
 * Difference between the validation and training accuracy is not that much

-This implies better generalisation and can work will on unseen data samples.
+This implies better generalisation and can work well on new unseen data samples.

 ## Time to train your own neural network !!!